Idris El Mizouni: Return to Ipswich

 On 10 May 2021, Ipswich announced that they had taken up the option to extend El Mizouni's contract by an additional year, keeping him under contract until 2022.
-On 9 November 2021, Idris signed a new two-and-a-half year contract with Ipswich, keeping him at the club until 2024, with the option of an additional one-year extension.
+On 9 November 2021, El Mizouni signed a new two-and-a-half-year contract with Ipswich, keeping him at the club until 2024, with the option of an additional one-year extension.
 The following match after signing his new contract, he scored a stunning winner from 30 yards out in a 2–1 win against Oldham Athletic in an FA Cup first round replay, with the goal winning him the Goal of the Round award and a place in the Team of the Round for the FA Cup first round.

+Leyton Orient (loan)

+On 12 August 2022, El Mizouni joined League Two Leyton Orient on loan for the 2022–23 season.
+Leyton Orient won League Two.
+On 5 July 2023, it was announced that he would be loaned to Orient again for the whole of 2023–24, this time in League One.

+On 3 June 2024, Ipswich said it had extended the player's contract by another 12 months.

+Oxford United

+On 9 July 2024, El Mizouni signed for EFL Championship side Oxford United.

+Return to Leyton Orient

+On 4 July 2025, El Mizouni returned to League One side Leyton Orient on a permanent three-year deal for an undisclosed club record fee.

 International career

 Mizouni was born in France and qualifies to play for Tunisia at international level through his father.
 In 2018 he was called up to the Tunisia Olympic squad for friendlies in preparation for the Africa U-23 Cup of Nations qualifiers.
 He won his first cap in a friendly match against Italy U23 in Vicenza on 15 October 2018.
-He scored his first international goal in a 4–1 loss to Egypt on 15 November 2018.
+He scored his first international goal in a 4–1 loss to Egypt U23 on 15 November 2018.

 He made his senior international debut in a friendly on 7 June 2019, coming on as an 81st minute substitute in a 2-0 win over Iraq at the Stade Olympique de Rades stadium in Radès.
 After making his international debut for his country, he stated "I'm really proud to have been called up, to be able to wear the shirt fills me with pride and happiness."